 You may be eligible for settled status before you’ve been living in the UK for 5 years.

 Your family member must have been working or self-employed in the UK at the time of their death.
 They must have been living in the UK by 31 December 2020.

-You must also have been living with them just before their death and either:
+You must also have been living with them in the UK just before their death and either:

 - they lived continuously in the UK, the Channel Islands or the Isle of Man for at least 2 years immediately before their death

 - their death was the result of an accident at work or an occupational disease